 Good, accurate sensor mounting is the key to an accurate system.
-There are four square plastic mounting plates that get mounted to the four corners of the target frame.
-The 3 single mics and the one dual mic assembly then slide into these mounting plates.
+There are four round black mounting plates with springs in center that get mounted to the four corners of the target frame.
+The carbon fiber dual-mic sensor elements then connect to these mounting plates with a guick guarter-turn.